rafaqz/DimensionalData.jl/docs/src/groupby.md

 ## Grouping and reducing

-Lets define an array with a time dimension of the times used above:
+Let's define an array with a time dimension of the times used above:

 ````@ansi groupby
 A = rand(X(1:0.01:2), Ti(tempo))